daksh-487/SIA/README.md

 # SIA — Student Insight Assistant & Premium Executive Intelligence Dashboard

 ## Overview
-**SIA (Student Insight Assistant)** is a comprehensive two-part AI platform designed to aggregate, analyze, and visualize student interaction data.

-2. **The Intelligence Dashboard (`dashboard.html`)**: An executive-level analytics view that processes the ingested data, presenting high-level insights such as global mood, session traffic, neural completion rates, and user retention.
+SIA is a student-support and analytics initiative designed to improve how student concerns, feedback, and academic queries are captured, structured, and reviewed.
+The system consists of a student-facing chatbot interface and an admin intelligence dashboard that enables analysis, routing, and insights.
 > **Note**: This repository contains the Frontend application.
 The Supabase backend and Edge Functions are currently mocked/in-progress for portfolio demonstration purposes.

 ---